WordPress Hosting packages to suit everyone, no matter what the purpose.

 Ever since the launch of Facebook over 15 years ago, the way we use the internet to interact with each other has never quite been the same, and it seems as though every month there is a new trend or social channel that’s got the young people hooked to their phones and devices.

 So, with the promise of many more updates and developments, what sort of changes are we likely to see in 2020?

 Privacy and online security have become a far bigger threat in recent years, with so many different social channels available and the average user age dropping every year.
 Information is collected by these social media platforms and we are expected to tick a small box to acknowledge this – but do we know what it all really means?

-Facebook have recently launched a televised advert about the importance of privacy settings and understanding what information is available to who – and in 2020 we predict be a much larger focus on being aware of your online security.
+Facebook has recently launched a televised advert about the importance of privacy settings and understanding what information is available to who – and in 2020 we predict to be a much larger focus on being aware of your online security.

 In a world where everyone wants everything immediately, reading a blog suddenly seems long and laborious.
 Why read a whole article when you could learn the same information in a one-minute video?

 Video content makes for a great and memorable marketing platform for many small businesses, and as such has seen an incredible rise in usage recently – from video ads to GIF’s that we send privately in messages.
 Facebook and Instagram have even upgraded to allow for automatic video playing – what more reason do we need to assume video content is set to grow even bigger?

 Carrying on the technical branch, augmented reality is a key trend for social media in 2020.
 It’s the new and more sophisticated older brother of virtual reality.
 While virtual reality creates something entirely new and makes you feel like you’re in it, Augmented Reality is an extension of what is already there – adding extra elements to existing experiences or images.
 The most basic explanation of this is the filter features you see on Snapchat and Instagram – being able to alter and add props to existing photos and screens.